Canada's Top 2 Medium Duty Tanker Trucks for 2026

 Frequently Asked Questions

-Freightliner M2 106 Water Truck features: Proven M2 medium-duty chassis with multiple GVWR and wheelbase configurations for potable water upfits., Food-grade tank options in stainless steel or aluminum with sanitary fittings for potable delivery., PTO-driven pump and hose-reel options, plus upfit-friendly electrical and control layouts..
+The Freightliner M2 106 Water Truck offers food-grade tank options in stainless steel or aluminum with sanitary fittings for potable delivery, plus PTO-driven pump and hose-reel options and upfit-friendly electrical/control layouts.

 Conclusion